battlecatsultimate/PackPack/Privacy Policy.md

 ## Rights to Opt-Out

 Server may be using DM monitoring feature, or auto scam link detector of this bot, and users must have right to opt-out from this.
 Users can opt-out at any time without restrictions, by calling command `p!optout`, so bot won't monitor user's message.
-However, bot will be able to still detect user's message, and get content of it if they need to (i.e. performing commands).
+However, bot won't recognize you once command is called.
 Developer will have responsibilities that bot will never store users' message's contents with any purposes, thus contents will be released after performing commands.

 ## Underage Users

-This Application and Bot follows [Discord Terms of Service](https://discord.com/terms), so developer doesn't allow users whose age is lower than 13 to use this application.
-As written above, any information about these users will be stored.
+This Application and Bot follows [Discord Terms of Service](https://discord.com/terms) and law regarding privacy policy strictly, so developer doesn't allow users whose age is lower than 13 to use this application.
+As written above, any information about these users will never be stored.
 Developer will remove private information about them as soon as possible if such are found.

 ## Contact